balinenidileep/frappe-v15/Bootstrap-SCSS-Theme-Guide.md

-Our main website stylesheet is built by theming, customizing and compiling bootstrap v4.5+ using SCSS.
-Frappe provides ESBuild for bundling SCSS and JavaScript files that will compile our SCSS files.
+Our main website stylesheet is built by customizing, themeing and compiling bootstrap v4.5+ using ESBuild to build and bundle SCSS files.
+Additionally Frappe also extends Bootstrap with it's own variables and styling.

 * Create a directory for SCSS files `public/paralogic_web/scss/paralogic_theme/`
-* Keep the directory organized into multiple files: `type.scss`, `buttons.scss`, `forms.scss`, `utils.scss`, ...
+* Keep the directory organized by splitting into multiple SCSS files: `type.scss`, `buttons.scss`, `forms.scss`, `utils.scss`, ...
-* Create a bundle file `public/paralogic_web/scss/paralogic_theme.bundle.scss`
+* Create a bundle file `public/paralogic_web/scss/paralogic_theme.bundle.scss` (this will be built into a CSS file by Frappe/ESBuild)

 ## Bundle File